revloc02/dndMarkdown/colver-5e-homebrew.md

-## Describe Your Character
+## Character Depth

 Be sure to go through _Chapter 4: Personality and Background_ of the PHB and flesh out your character. **This does not all need to be done before you begin playing**, but it should be done at some point early in your character's career.
 Be sure not to skip over anything.
 Determine your _Height and Weight_, and _Other Physical Characteristics_.
 Select an _Alignment_.
 Choose a _Background_ and _Personal Characteristics_.

 > ##### Note About Alignment
 > Alignment is descriptive not prescriptive.

 As you work on that, also consider the following elements of your character.
 In order to be truly effective **this should be written down** on your character sheet.
 Take time to do that.
+Feel free to make changes or adjustments to these character depth details as you go along so that they are more congruent (they match with each other).

 ### Personality Quirks

-Personality Quirks add much flavor to a character and are meant to be mechanically benign.
+Personality Quirks are unusual characteristics, weird behaviors, or peculiar habits that add much flavor to a character and are meant to be mechanically benign.
 Give your character one to three Personality Quirks.
 Either choose or roll 1-3 times on the Personality Quirks Table, or make up your own personality quirk(s).

 ### Character History

 Tell your character's story.
+Here's some questions to get you started:
 * What are the important details from your past?
 * Where did you grow up or where are you from?
 * What is your family like and who are the members of it?
 * What relationships do you have and with whom?
-* What was your occupation or your father's occupation?
+* What was your occupation and/or hobby?
+What is your father's occupation?
 * What are some of the interesting things that have happened to you in your life?
-* How did you discover your special abilities (from your Class)?
+* How did you discover your special powers (from your Class)?
 * How did you obtain some of the skills and abilities you are proficient in?
 * You got an extra feat, how did you learn that ability?
 * What are the explanations of your Personality traits, ideals, bonds, and flaws?
 * What are some of your past accomplishments?
 * Who are people that have influenced you, or that you looked up to?
 * Do you have a title, reputation, or position?
+* What are some things that you dislike or that really bother you?
-* What problems are you dealing with?
+* What personal problems are you dealing with?
+* Do you have other character flaws or shortcomings?
 * What are your aspirations, dreams, or goals?

 As you play this game some of the answers to these questions may change.
 Flesh them out as your character gains experiences and builds character.
 You may not have the details for some of the answers now, but as they come continue to write them down.